 The Executive Board consists of three members, including the rector magnificus of the university.
-They are all appointed, suspended or dismissed by the Supervisory Board.
+The members of the Executive Board are all appointed, suspended or dismissed by the Supervisory Board.
 The chair of the Executive Board is appointed by the Supervisory Board from members of the Executive Board.
 The rector magnificus is or is appointed as a professor at Erasmus University Rotterdam.